iamdtang/skaterdav85.github.io/teaching/2018/itp404-final-project.md

 * At least 4 routes
 * At least 1 GET, 1 POST, 1 PUT or PATCH, and 1 DELETE AJAX request.
 You don't have to use Ember Data, but it is highly recommended.
 * Use of Ember's loading and error substates.
-Change the `timing` property in Mirage to 1000 milliseconds so that I can easily see the loading states of your app.
+Change the `timing` property in Mirage to 1000 milliseconds (only for the `development` environment so that your tests don't take longer to run) so that I can easily see the loading states of your app.
 * Form validation
 * At least 1 reusable component
 * Each page has a unique title using [ember-cli-document-title](https://www.npmjs.com/package/ember-cli-document-title)